RuPaul's Drag Race: Seasons 1–8 (2009–2016): Logo TV

 Season 1 premiered in the U.S. on February 2, 2009, on Logo TV.
 Nine contestants competed to become "America's Next Drag Superstar".
-The winner won a lifetime supply of MAC Cosmetics, was featured on the cover of Paper and in an LA Eyeworks campaign, joined the Absolut Pride tour, and won a cash prize of $20,000.
-One of the nine, Nina Flowers, was determined by an audience vote via the show's official website.
-The winner of season 1 was BeBe Zahara Benet, with Nina Flowers winning Miss Congeniality.
 In late 2013, Logo re-aired the season as RuPaul's Drag Race: The Lost Season Ru-Vealed, featuring commentary from RuPaul.

-For season 2 (2010), 12 contestants competed for a lifetime supply of NYX Cosmetics and be the face of nyxcosmetics.com, an exclusive one year public relations contract with LGBT firm Project Publicity, be featured in an LA Eyeworks campaign, join the Logo Drag Race Tour, and a cash prize of $25,000.
+For season 2 (2010), 12 contestants competed on the show.
 A new tradition of writing a farewell message in lipstick on the workstation mirror was started by the first eliminated queen, Shangela.
-Each week's episode is followed by a behind-the-scenes show, RuPaul's Drag Race Untucked.
-The winner of season 2 was Tyra Sanchez, with Pandora Boxx winning Miss Congeniality.
-On December 6, 2011, Amazon.com released season 2 on DVD via the CreateSpace program.
+Each week's episode is followed by a behind-the-scenes show, RuPaul's Drag Race: Untucked.

-Season 3 (2011) had Michelle Visage replacing Merle Ginsberg on the judging panel as well as Billy Brasfield (commonly known as Billy B), Mike Ruiz, and Jeffrey Moran (courtesy of Absolut Vodka) filling in for Santino Rice's absence during several episodes.
+Season 3 (2011) had Michelle Visage replacing Merle Ginsberg on the judging panel as well as Billy Brasfield (commonly known as Billy B), Mike Ruiz, and Jeffrey Moran filling in for Santino Rice's absence during several episodes.
 Due to Billy B's continued appearances, he and Rice are considered to have been alternate judges for the same seat on judges panel.
-Other changes made included the introduction of a wildcard contestant from the past season, Shangela; an episode with no elimination; and a contestant, Carmen Carrera, being brought back into the competition after having been eliminated a few episodes prior.
+Other changes included the introduction of a wildcard contestant from the past season, Shangela; an episode with no elimination; and a contestant, Carmen Carrera, being brought back into the competition after having been eliminated a few episodes prior.
 A new pit crew was also introduced consisting of Jason Carter and Shawn Morales.
-As with the previous season, each week's episode was followed by a behind-the-scenes show, RuPaul's Drag Race: Untucked.
-The winner of the season 3 was Raja, with Yara Sofia winning Miss Congeniality.
-On December 6, 2011, Amazon.com released this season on DVD via their CreateSpace program.